stelzinga/MF/Management_Framework-Appendix.md

 - Qualitative: key achievements, relevance to the Venture, ...

 ### Roles
-Although the word Roles suggest multiple positions within the Group, it is most often a single position and associated Role.
-A Role is often a formal name and suggestive of the Authority that comes with the position.
-It has the following properties:
+The word "Roles" suggests multiple positions are held within the Group.
+This is not always the case, and it may thus refer to a single position and associated Role.
+A Role is often reflected in a formal name and suggestive of the Authority that comes with the position.
+A Role has the following properties:
 - Name of the Role
 - Location(s) where the Role will be fulfilled
 - Seniority (Analyst, Associate, VP, Director, MD, Senior VP, etc.)